5.3 Recursive Data

 The power of the template lies in its universality.
 If you are asked

-to write a specific function (such as contains-3
+to write a specific function (such as contains-3) over

 already wrote it down) the template, replace the generic function name